ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

   → Backlog item: complete introduction demo video
   → Backlog item: implement multiplayer functionality for memory game

 ```

 ### Evaluation of Sprint

 This was our final sprint.
 The main thrust of the work to complete was documentation.
 This was relatively straightforward since we had been very consistent with documenting our report from very early on in the development lifecycle.
 The other backlog items were completing unit testing and finalising our introduction video.
-Whilst these tasks weren't particularly challenging, they did take up quite a bit of time, and on reflection, we would have been better off doing unit testing earlier on in the project since it was an important task which took time.
+Whilst these tasks weren't particularly challenging, they did take up quite a bit of time, and on reflection, we would have been better off doing unit testing earlier on in the project since it was an important task which took quite a lot of time to complete.

+By this point, we had a high workload.
+This meant it was difficult to dedicate enough time to our backlog of items and report writing.
+Better time management on our parts may have helped us avoid a bit of rushed final week.
+However, given the workload and time constraints we faced it's fair to say that we were in a solid position to finish our project on the deadline.

 ## Team use of Git